dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 Later on I observed the "accounts-daemon" process eating 100% of CPU for long periods, periodically, on several of the Linux based test targets.
 I'll have to go and disable that, but next time I plan to also be taking some aircaps to "hear" what's going on in the air, also.
-Sure looks like spikes on the AP side, tho:
+It sure looks like spikes on the AP side, though:

-{{< src=/flent/osx-qca-10.2-fqmac35-codel-5/beaconsorchannelscaneor.svg" >}}
+{{< figure src="/flent/osx-qca-10.2-fqmac35-codel-5/beaconsorchannelscaneor.svg" >}}

-Furthermore the baseline tests had a periodic spike in latency, not a decline.
+Furthermore the baseline tests had a periodic spike in latency, not a decline in bandwidth.

 ## How much room is there in a TXOP?